 - Reader Guidelines

-ADDING: Approval codes may be used by students to add classes until the ADD deadline for the quarter, Monday, January 30 for Winter 2017.
+ADDING: Approval codes may be used by students to add classes until the ADD deadline for the quarter, Friday, April 21 for Spring 2017.

 Course approval codes can be accessed via E-Grades, by navigating to the “Class List” view and clicking “Add Codes”.